Biden and McCarthy to discuss debt ceiling Monday as staff-level talks resume | KRDO

 “He’s now bringing something to the table that everyone said was off the table,” the California Republican said.
 “It seems as though he wants to fault more than he wants a deal.”

+The budget proposal Republicans presented earlier this weekend would set budget caps for six years, with the cap structure remaining the same as the House-passed bill at fiscal year 2022 levels, according to a source with direct knowledge of the matter.

+The proposal included at least two items that weren’t part of their initial bill: immigration provisions and additional changes to the work requirements for food stamps, the source said.

-At his news conference, Biden said that much of what Republicans have proposed “is simply, quite frankly, unacceptable.”
+At his news conference Sunday, Biden said that much of what Republicans have proposed “is simply, quite frankly, unacceptable.”

 “It’s time for Republicans to accept that there’s no bipartisan deal to be made solely, solely on their partisan terms. … They have to move, as well,” the president said.